 For example, the document states subsistence is a chosen lifestyle, rather than acknowledging subsistence is an integral component of local cultures.
 The analysis assumes that subsistence locations are readily interchangeable if impacts displace subsistence activities from traditional areas.
 Displacement could occur through physical displacement (development of infrastructure), visual impacts (change in setting or sense of place), or from real or perceived contamination of resources.
-The document only minimally acknowledges the potential causes of displacement due to actual contamination of resources, particularly due to fugitive dust and potential impacts to water quality.
+The document only minimally acknowledges the potential causes of displacement of subsistence users and does not acknowledge or analyze the potential for displacement due to actual contamination of resources, particularly due to fugitive dust and potential impacts to water quality.
 The DEIS fails to consider the total direct and indirect effects of the actions on subsistence.
 For example, the combination of the impacts on water quality and thermal regimes could have a substantial impact to fish species availability and distribution.
 Water quality, chemistry, and temperature are extremely relevant to impacts on subsistence fisheries resources.